-Livestock is considered a threat to all natural values and are excluded.
+Livestock is considered a threat to all natural values and will be excluded.
 There may be exceptions in cases of weed/biomass management where grazing is prescribed through a management plan.
-However, expert advice should be sought (e.g. Catchment Management Authority) prior to treatment.
+However, Expert advice should be sought (e.g. Catchment Management Authority) prior to treatment.